jeseyfried/medieval-marriages/ai-usage.md

 **Evaluation:**
 - *Relevance to Prompt:* Over half of the suggested objects were useful, but the inclusion of several of the birth trays did not make sense given the prompt.
 Also, some of the rings were from the Early Middle Ages.
 (Score: 3/5)
 - *Contextual Information:* The object descriptions contained useful contextual information, such as the information about the connection between religious subject matter and cultural expections for marriage.
 However, some context was missing for Catherine of Siena on page 5 and an overgeneralized context for the caskets.
 (Score: 4/5)
 - *Accuracy of Information:* I think the lack of errors is due to the fact that the prompt asked the chatbot to draw from museum websites and had a very low demand for original writing.
+I was impressed that ChatGPT pulled out of the Morgan Library's object record the fact that Catherine of Cleves likely instructed the creator of her Book of Hours to exclude her husband due to an unhappy marriage.
 (Score: 5/5)
 - *Quality of Explanation:* The explanatory sentences sometimes lack specificity.
 Some read as overly hedged, for example object number 29 when the chatbot says it could have been commemorating a wedding or a coronation.
 (Score 3/5)
 - *What Could Be Missing:* Major museums, such as the Met, were included.
 However, I notice the dominance of Anglophone museums and total lack of museums from Italy and France.
 (Score: 3/5)